dev7a/ocelot/docs/architecture.md

 # Ocelot Collector Architecture

-This document provides a high-level overview of the Ocelot project architecture, focusing on how custom OpenTelemetry Collector distributions are built for AWS Lambda environments by extending the upstream `open-telemetry/opentelemetry-lambda` collector.
+This document outlines the system architecture of Ocelot.
+It explains the technical design and details how Ocelot constructs custom OpenTelemetry Collector distributions for AWS Lambda.
+Reading this will help you understand the build process mechanics, how Ocelot interacts with upstream sources, and the flow of components.
+This information can serve as a foundation for advanced customization or contributions.
+For clarity on specific terminology, the [Ocelot Glossary](./glossary.md) is a valuable companion.

 ## Table of Contents